jgm/pandoc/man/man1/pandoc.1.md

     provide a *URL*.
 If no *URL* is provided, the contents of the script will be inserted directly into the HTML header.

+\--mathml
+:   Convert TeX math to MathML.
+In standalone mode, a small javascript
+    will be inserted that allows the MathML to be viewed on some browsers.

 \--jsmath=*URL*
 :   Use jsMath to display embedded TeX math in HTML output.
     The *URL* should point to the jsMath load script; if provided,